SinaNavidii/NASA-Battery-Random-Walk-Dataset/README.md

 - **Feature extraction** based on key battery metrics used in each paper.

 ### Note:
 Customize the directory paths in the preprocessing scripts to match the locations of your dataset and other required files.
-The paths are located in the configuration section of the scripts and must be updated for the code to function properly.